fatihahothman/AssistMe_JobOpportunity/README.md

 <h3>Job Portal Subsystem</h3>

-The second subsystem is a long-term alternative, Job Portal subsystem in which user is able to access job opportunities from the nearest available location through a filter and submit their information details and resume through this platform.
+The second subsystem is Job Portal subsystem ,a long-term alternative in which user is able to access job opportunities from the nearest available location through a filter and submit their information details and resume through this platform.
 Employers are also able to advertise relevant job vacancies.
 This platform would establish a direct connection between job seekers and employer.